NKAmapper/nvdb2osm/README.md

 ### Example OSM files

 * Generated OSM files for a few municipalities in [this folder](https://www.jottacloud.com/s/059f4e21889c60d4e4aaa64cc857322b134).
-* You may generate more files using Python 2.7.
+* You may generate more files using Python 3.
 No external dependencies beyond standard Python.
-* Program runs off standard MacOS out of the box, without any further installations required.

 ### Supported features